polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 ## Dependencies for a New Pallet

 To add the dependencies for a new pallet to the runtime, you need to modify the `Cargo.toml` file by adding a new line into the `[workspace.dependencies]` section with the pallet you want to add.
-Ensure that you stick to the following format:
+This pallet definition might look like:

 ```toml
 pallet-example = { version = "4.0.0-dev", default-features = false }